mapbender/mapbender-documentation/en/development/twig.rst

 #####
 Symfony follows the template approach and we use this in Mapbender.
 Symfony uses a templating engine to generate HTML, CSS or other content.

-Twig is a templating engine that is packaged in Symfony2 and offers an easy and powerfull way to generate templates.
+Twig is a templating engine that is packaged in Symfony and offers an easy and powerfull way to generate templates.

 A template is a text file that can generate any text based format like HTML, XML.
 It is used to express presentation and not programm logic.